florence-bockting/python-class-24/final-project.md

 -   It is not necessary for the package to generalize across multiple datasets or algorithms.
 It is sufficient if the functions work for a specific dataset/ algorithm.

 ## Organisation of the project work:
-+ project is done in groups of ~3 people (please indicate the groups also in Moodle)
++ project is done in groups
+  + ~3 people
+  + select a group in Moodle (group selection in Moodle is required for submission)
-+ you pick a topic that is of your interest (e.g., implementing an algorithm, analyzing and visualizing a data set, etc.)
++ pick a topic that is of your interest (e.g., implementing an algorithm, analyzing and visualizing a data set, etc.)
-+ submission deadline of the project is March 31, 2025
++ submission deadline of the project is March 31, 2025 (see also section [How to hand-in the project](#how-to-hand-in-the-project))
 + course language is English

 **Some ideas about possible projects:**